particle-iot/docs/src/content/reference/device-os/firmware.md

 The `Variant` class holds typed data.
 It is used by [Ledger](#ledger).
 See also [VariantArray](#variantarray) and [VariantMap](#variantmap) to hold data that will be converted to JSON.

+A Variant can hold arbitary binary data using the `Buffer` class in Device OS 6.2 and later.
+A Variant containing a `Buffer` cannot be serialized to JSON or deserialized from JSON as JSON does not support binary values.

 ### set() [Variant class]